mohabg/VoogaSalad/DESIGN/DESIGN.md

 > -

 ###XStream vs Serializable###
-> - Serializable is not human-readable so there is no way to see what is being stored just y looking at the text of the file.
+> - Serializable is not human-readable so there is no way to see what is being stored just by looking at the text of the file.
+Serializable, however, presents a much easier and short set of method calls needed to fully serialize an object into a file and deserialize back to the original object.
+XStream, we found, was the middle ground between the simplicity but non-readability of Serializable and the difficulty but readability of XML files.
+With XStream, many of the original benefits of Serializable are preserved, that is, being able to have the program automatically save objects as files.
+XStream is also very human readable as objects are stored as XML files in the end, and this helps with allowing us, the programmers, to determine whether not data has been saved correctly; this feature could potentially be very helpful one day as our saved objects contain more and more data.

 ###Factory Design Pattern###
 This section describes any issues which need to be addressed or resolved before attempting to devise a